-How to share different parts of an Excel file with multiple users?
+How to share parts of your file automatically

 Now you know how to share an Excel file or workbook and how to make it editable by multiple users.
 Whether you are working on Windows or Mac OS, you need to make sure that you apply the editing features before sharing the Excel file, since shared workbooks do not have all the features that Excel desktop has.
 Please remember that as you are sharing your Excel workbooks online, you must have access to a local network at all times – if not, you may risk losing important edits and changes to your Excel files.

 Alternatively, you can sign up for Sheetgo for free to automate data transfers and access more advanced features, like sharing only parts of your files, including Excel, Google Sheets, and CSV/TSV files.

 Prefer to collaborate on Google Sheets?
 Take a look at our article on how to password-protect a Google Sheet to control the changes made to your spreadsheets by other users.